Gavin-Persad/predictions/plan.md

 11. add edit score entries section for hosts.

 - create enter correct scores button for host.✅
-- create enter scores form and link to supabase fixtures table
+- create enter scores form and link to supabase fixtures table✅
-- add correct scores to scores modal
+- add correct scores to scores modal✅
-- add colour coding to scores modal

 12. Create scoring league table view and add this where desired (dashboard) and view seasons